 In essence, the amount of royalties you earn each month is determined by how much time students spent on your course during that month as compared to other courses.

 So it is not true that you are paid the same percentage per minute, hour, or course.

 It all comes down to how many people are watching on the platform.
 As a result, it's difficult to predict how much you'll earn each month.

 Aside from getting paid for your course content on Skillshare, you can also earn through their premium referral system.

-Every new class you create on Skillshare comes with a unique referral link that you can share with your followers outside of Skillshare.
+With each new class you create, you'll receive a unique referral link that you can share with your followers outside of the platform.

-In addition, when you become a teacher, you are automatically given a channel referral link, which allows you to market all of your classes at once through your profile page.
+Furthermore, when you become a teacher, you are automatically provided with a channel referral link, which allows you to promote all of your classes at once through your profile page.
 And every time someone signs up through your referral link, you will earn a referral bonus.

-The amount you earn will be equal to 60% of that student’s first subscription payment for a Skillshare membership.
+Not just any kind of bonus, you will receive a whooping 60% of that student's first subscription payment for a Skillshare membership.

-Additionally, people who sign up after clicking your referral links will receive a free one-month trial of Skillshare.
+People who sign up through your referral links will also receive a free one-month trial of Skillshare.

 Revenue of 11 Skillshare Teachers